CONSUMER MEDICINE INFORMATION

 behaviours.
 These side effects can also occur without the presence of alcohol.

-This risk is also increased if you take more than the recommended dose.
+these behaviours occurring may also be increased if you take more than the recommended

-Some sleep medicines may cause a special type of memory loss "anterograde amnesia".
+Some sleep medicines may cause a special type of short-term memory loss called "anterograde

-When this occurs, a person may not remember what has happened for several hours after
+amnesia".
+When this occurs, a person may not remember what has happened for several

-taking the medicine.
-This is usually not a problem since most people fall asleep after
+hours after taking the medicine.
+This is usually not a problem since most people fall

 Sleep medicines should, in most cases, be used only for short periods of time (2 to